hasdarius/AtmStateDesignPatternPoC/README.md

 # AtmStateDesignPatternPoC
-Proof Of Concept for State Design Pattern after reading the Head First Design Patterns Book.
+Proof Of Concept for State Design Pattern after reading the Head First Design Patterns Book implemented in Java 17.

 A possible implementation of an ATM system based on State Design Pattern.
 Bank implemented using Singleton Pattern in a thread safe way using private static final Holder class.